Part IV—Performance in Practice

 Methods in Medicine Modules (MIMMs)

 The Methods in Medicine Modules (MIMMs) are Part IV modules that can be accessed through the Physician Portfolio.
 Physicians who do not provide continuing care for patients can complete a MIMM to satisfy one Part IV requirement.
 Since physicians who do have continuing care of patients are required to complete a Part IV module with patient continuity, the completion of a MIMM counts for MC-FP points only.
 These modules do not require direct access to continuity practice populations, but do include quality improvement concepts and activities that satisfy the MC-FP Part IV requirement.
-Currently, there are two MIMMs available: Information Management, and Cultural Competency.
-The Information Management MIMM is the only topic approved for 20 AAFP Prescribed CME credits, which are awarded via the ABFM upon successful completion of the module.
+Currently, there is one MIMM available: Cultural Competency.
 Those physicians who complete the Cultural Competency MIMM are required to submit a copy of the certificate verifying completion of the module in order to have the ABFM grant MC-FP Part IV credit.